 Montgomery played college basketball at Division I Samford University in Birmingham, Ala., where he was a four-year letter winner and two-year captain under head coach Jimmy Tillette.
 One of the best floor generals in Bulldogs history, Montgomery finished his career with 1,030 career points (19th in program history) and more than 350 rebounds, 200 assists and 100 steals.
 He made 112 appearances including 88 consecutive starts to end his career.Read more »

-Joe Mihalich Jr. was hired in April 2015 and enters his second season as an assistant coach for the University of Pennsylvania men's basketball program in 2016-17.
+Joe Mihalich Jr. was hired in April 2015 and has spent four seasons as an assistant coach for the University of Pennsylvania men's basketball program.